Botanical Readiness logo: triannual map

 The publications so far have been given the facade of a dual-45-single audio magazine with a lengthy gatefold/foldout.

-I'm not looking for any cohesion in how contributors treat this project — quite the opposite: I'd like for Botanical Readiness to be a college (in the old sense of the word) of correspondents, that can realign "gardening" and "botany" according to their own personal approach.
+I'm not looking for any cohesion in how contributors treat this project — quite the opposite: I'd like for Botanical Readiness to be a college (in the old sense of the word) of correspondents, that can realign "gardening" and "botany" subjectively.
 Including matter-of-fact, unadulterated horticulture botanical documentation itself.

 My initial inspiration: